How to Outline a Complete Book Series

 • What elements will I keep the same in each book, and what will I change?

-• Will I always use the same location, or will I use a different location each time?
+• Will I always use the same city, or will I use a different location each time?

 • What will each new conflict help me reveal about my main characters?